 Zicam Alert: FDA Recalls Popular Cold Remedy

-Americans have been battling with the common cold for generations, seeking a remedy that alleviates the symptoms and shortens the duration of the virus.
+Americans have been battling the common cold for generations, seeking a remedy that alleviates the symptoms and shortens the duration of the virus.
 Zicam, was designed to be just that—an over-the-counter remedy, introduced in a nasal spray, that would relieve symptoms associated with colds and influenza.
-Manufactured and marketed by Mattrix Initiatives as a homeopathic remedy, Zicam quickly became a popular choice for anyone suffering with sneezes, coughs and a runny nose.
+Manufactured and marketed by Mattrix Initiatives as a homeopathic remedy, Zicam quickly became a popular choice for anyone suffering from sneezes, coughs, and a runny nose.

 As early as 2003, however, reports were released that Zicam’s intranasal products caused an extensive and severe burning sensation in the nose, with a resultant loss of smell after a short period of time (hours to days).
 Most affected people experienced a total loss of smell, with little or no return in their smell function.
 There was no warning of this possible side effect on the product labels.